hhvm/user-documentation/guides/hack/12-generics/19-type-erasure.md

 `Box<int>` as a parameter type to a function clearly shows the type that the `Box` should contain and the typechecker can use this information as well.

 However, with the exception of the return type for async functions `Awaitable<T>`, support for generics is only at the typechecker level via type annotations; they do not exist at runtime.
-Generic type parameters and arguments and stripped out (i.e., erased) before execution.
+Generic type parameters and arguments are stripped out (i.e., erased) before execution.
 Using our Box example above, this means that `Box<int>` really becomes `Box` at runtime, and HHVM will allow you to pass non-`int` Boxes to the function.